MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 8. On the group’s Licenses page, review the change.

-# Lab 11: Working  with dynamic groups

-## Lab scenario
+### Exercise 4 - Creating a dynamic group with all users as members

+#### Task 1 - Create the dynamic group

 As your company grows, manually group management is too time consuming.
 Since standardizing the directory, you can now take advantage of dynamic groups.
 You must create a new dynamic group to ensure you're ready for dynamic group creation in production.

-#### Estimated time: 10 minutes

-### Exercise 1 - Creating a dynamic group with all users as members

-#### Task 1 - Create the dynamic group

 1. Sign in to the [https://portal.azure.com](https://portal.azure.com) with an account that is assigned the Global administrator or User administrator role in the tenant.